 We stand at the bus stop in front of the hotel and get front row seats to a loud argument between an Asian couple and their twenty something son.
 The son is inside the bus and the couple are outside.
 The mother and the son are both waving their arms vigorously and yelling at each other.
 It looks like the son is trying to convince his parents to get on the bus, but they don't seem too keen.
 Another man who is with them is trying to get them to yell a bit more quietly, but this isn't having much effect.
-The parents eventually join their son on the bus, but the yelling continues.
+The parents eventually join their son, but the yelling continues.
 I hope they don't know something about the bus that we don't.
 Another man buys a ticket and goes and sits at the back of

 the bus.
-He then decides that the driver has given him the wrong change, so he stands and argues with the driver.
+He then decides that the driver has given him the wrong change, so he starts arguing with him.
 After a while the driver asks him loudly if he knows anything about maths.
-Everyone else in the bus laughs and the man returns sheepishly to his seat at the back of the bus.
+Everyone else in the bus laughs and the man returns sheepishly to his seat.
 I wonder if we should scrap our plans to go to the beach; it might be more entertaining on the bus.

 The whole island is very barren.
 All the vegetation is brown and there are virtually no trees.
 We see a few goats and cows in the rocky paddocks, but there doesn't seem to be too much for them to munch on.
-All the paddocks are separated by meticulously constructed stone fences, but it doesn't look like there's enough going on in the paddocks to justify the fences.
+All the paddocks are separated by meticulously constructed stone fences, but it doesn't look like there's enough going on in the paddocks to justify the effort.

-We arrive at the beach.
-It is windy here as well, although perhaps a bit less so than it was back in the town.
+It's windy at the beach as well, although perhaps a bit less so than it was back in the town.
 The beach is very wide and long.
 The sand is a beautiful golden colour, but a bit coarser than the very fine sand of Rhodes and Corsica.
-The beach is of course lined with row after row of beach umbrellas and sun
+The beach is of course lined with seemingly endless rows of beach umbrellas and sun

 lounges.
-The umbrellas are made out of some sort of thatch, and the sun lounges have substantial wooden frames.
-We are told that we can take any umbrella that isn't occupied and someone will come around and collect the rent.
+We're told that we can take any umbrella that isn't occupied and someone will come around and collect the rent.
 The umbrellas all have buttons you can press to get snacks and drinks.
 Issy soaks up the sun, while I decide to test the water.
-It is quite a bit chillier than the water in Rhodes, and almost Port Phillip Bay chilly.
-There aren't too many people in the water.
-I think it‘s too cold.
+It's quite a bit chillier than the water in Rhodes, and almost Port Phillip Bay chilly.
+There aren't too many people in the water; I think it‘s too cold.
 The front row of sun lounges is virtually in the water.
 There is apparently only a very small tide range in the Mediterranean so they're probably almost in the water whether the tide is in our out.

 bus, and the next one isn't for another two hours.
 I wonder if they have security cameras here.
-If they do they will know that we haven't paid for our sun lounges, and I'm sure that our photos will now be on file at the airport and we'll be arrested when we try to leave.
+If they do they‘ll know that we haven't paid for our sun lounges, and I'm sure that our photos will now be on file at the airport and we'll be arrested when we try to leave.

 We walk to the windmills to watch the sunset.
 On the way there a man standing in front of a shop says hello to us.
 This is not unusual.
 People often stand in front of shops and say hello to us to try to get us to go in.
-When I say hello back he says 'gidday mate, 'ow yer goin'', in an excellent Australian accent.
-I think that this is the best imitation of an Australian accent that I have heard from a Greek person.
+When I say hello back he says "gidday mate, 'ow yer goin“ in an excellent Australian accent.
+I think it’s probably the best imitation of an Australian accent that I've heard from a Greek person.
 He asks me where we're from, and when I tell him he asks me if I barrack for the Blues.
 I tell him that I do.
 His accent isn't an imitation; he's Greek Australian, and his parents come from Melbourne.
 We chat.
 It's always good to talk to someone who barracks for the Blues.
 Blues supporters are kindred spirits wherever we

-decide who gets Mykonos.
-I tell Issy to get under the bed but she goes out onto the balcony instead.
-She says that I should come out from under the bed and watch the fireworks.
+It's midnight, and I hear loud gunfire outside.
+I think that the Russians and the Australians must be fighting to decide who gets Mykonos.
+I tell Issy to get under the bed, but she heads bravely out onto the balcony instead.
+She says that I should come out too,...... and watch the fireworks.

-Tot: 3.011s; Tpl: 0.018s; cc: 37; qc: 155; dbt: 0.0297s; 2; m:saturn w:www (126.96.36.199); sld: 1;
+Tot: 3.011s; Tpl: 0.018s; cc: 37; qc: 155; dbt: 0.052s; 2; m:saturn w:www (126.96.36.199); sld: 1;

-; mem: 1.3mb
+; mem: 1.8mb